Amazon Germany is the second largest marketplace right after Amazon US with opportunities that no other European platform has to offer.

 The EU puts strict rules on all different types of products, like the EU Market Surveillance Regulation for example.

 Your products and listings must comply with all laws and regulations within the German marketplace.

 Some of the important requirements that you should definitely know when selling on Amazon Germany are as follows:

 - REACH Regulation – It aims to improve the protection of human health and the environment through the better and earlier identification of the intrinsic properties of chemical substances.

-- CE marking – It is the manufacturer’s declaration that the product meets EU standards for health, safety, and environmental protection.
+- CE Marking – It is the manufacturer’s declaration that the product meets EU standards for health, safety, and environmental protection.
 It’s primarily relevant for electrical products.

-- LFGB and the glass & fork label – This regulation affects all products that are in contact with food.
+- LFGB and the Glass & Fork Label – This regulation affects all products that are in contact with food.

+To prove that your products are compliant, you need to provide a Certificate of Conformity.
 It’s impossible to know all requirements.
 Therefore it is important and inevitable to work with a certified testing lab.
 They can check the product, analyze which tests are needed and execute the product testing right away.